 We all deserve to be treated with respect and dignity.
-The narcissist does not have the final word on your self worth you do.
+The narcissist does not have the final word on your self-worth.
+You do.
 Other people, in general, don’t.
-Others judgment of you is not for you.
+Others’ judgment of you is not for you.
 Be who you want to be.
 Treat others with respect, even if they’re not respectful to you.
 You’ll feel better for doing so.

-Your dignity, self-worth all starts within you and the inner confidence of your own abilities, achieving your own dreams.
+Your dignity self-worth all starts within you and the inner confidence of your own abilities, achieving your own dreams.
 Once you build yourself up from the inside, those negative people will no longer be able to take it away.
 Yes, they might be able to affect you at the moment but shifting onto how you think quickly and being true to you.
 Learning how to be confident within yourself will not solve everything for you; life gets hard sometimes.
 Situations and problems hit.
 It will give you the ability to handle these better.
 Confidence is not about knowing everything.
-It’s about being able to control yourself, overcome obstacles and mistakes, learning along life journey.
+It’s about being able to control yourself, overcome obstacles and mistakes, learning along your life journey.

 How to reclaim your confidence?